Online Probabilistic Model Identification using Adaptive Recursive MCMC: PRELIMINARIES

 \subsection{Markov Chain Monte Carlo (MCMC)}

 MCMC is often employed to compute the posterior pdf numerically.
 The multidimensional integral in (\ref{eq:bys1}) is approximated by samples drawn from the posterior pdf.
-The samples are first drawn from a different distribution called proposal distribution, denoted $q(\cdot)$, which can be sampled more easily compared to the posterior. \citet{brooks2011handbook} discusses different types of MCMC implementations which may employ various proposal distributions and corresponding acceptance criteria.
+The samples are first drawn from a different distribution called proposal distribution, denoted $q(\cdot)$, which can be sampled more easily compared to the posterior.
 The main steps of the Metropolis-Hastings algorithm are listed as follows \cite{ninness2010bayesian}:

 \begin{enumerate} \item Set initial guess $\theta_0$ while $P(\theta_0|Y)> 0$ for $k=1$, \item Draw candidate parameter $\theta_{cnd}$, at iteration $k$, from the proposal distribution, $q(\theta_{cnd}|\theta_{k-1})$ \item Compute the acceptance probability,